Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

-Figure \ref{figureconnectsumwithdisk} proves the desired statement at the level of the contact boundary, namely $\partial_\infty L^w=\partial_\infty(L\#_\gamma D_p)$.
-The left two diagrams in Figure \ref{figureconnectsumwithdisk} (related by Legendrian isotopy) show the stop $\Lambda$, the boundary $\partial_\infty L$ of our Lagrangian, the boundary $\partial_\infty D_p$ of the linking disk, and the positive arc $\gamma$ along which we attach a relatively non-exact Lagrangian $1$-handle.
+Figure \ref{figureconnectsumwithdisk} illustrates where the relatively non-exact embedded Lagrangian $1$-handle is attached, and proves the desired statement at the level of the contact boundary, namely $\partial_\infty L^w=\partial_\infty(L\#_\gamma D_p)$.
+The leftmost diagram in Figure \ref{figureconnectsumwithdisk} shows the stop $\Lambda$, the boundary $\partial_\infty L$ of our Lagrangian, and the boundary $\partial_\infty D_p$ of the linking disk.
+The next diagram in Figure \ref{figureconnectsumwithdisk} (related by Legendrian isotopy to the one on its left) shows the contact Darboux chart along which we attach a relatively non-exact Lagrangian $1$-handle (compare with the left of Figure \ref{figurehandlebeforeafter}).
 The right two diagrams in Figure \ref{figureconnectsumwithdisk} (related by Legendrian isotopy) show the result after attaching the $1$-handle, which is evidently the same as is obtained by simply passing $\partial_\infty L$ through $\Lambda$ in the positive direction to obtain $\partial_\infty L^w$.

 To show the full statement $L^w=L\#_\gamma D_p$, we also argue via picture.
 Combining $D_p$ as illustrated on the bottom of Figure \ref{figurelinkingdisk} with the $1$-handle as illustrated on the right of Figure \ref{figureonehandlesecond}, we obtain Figure \ref{figurezeroonehandles} as an illustration of $L\#_\gamma D_p$.
 To explain further: the very ``first'' (minimal $r$) cusp point in Figure \ref{figurezeroonehandles} is the beginning of the linking disk, and slicing at a slightly larger value of $r$ produces the second front in Figure \ref{figureconnectsumwithdisk}; the part above this slice (larger $r$) is the $1$-handle.
 Now we apply a parameterized Legendrian Reidemeister I move to Figure \ref{figurezeroonehandles} to obtain $L^w$. \end{proof}